About the Museum

 Business end of the 1938 Ahrens Fox HT (Sandusky, OH)

-Museum tours are available by appointment, or during public museum hours from 10am - 12pm, generally on the third Saturday of the month (check the calendar for specific dates).
+Museum tours are available by appointment, or during public museum hours from 10am - 12pm, generally on the third Saturday of the month during the summer.
+Contact us for details.

 Car clubs and collectors are often invited to the public museum hours and may provide an additional opportunity during your visit to see collections not normally on public display.

 Check our Event Page frequently for details on special events.

 Admission to the museum is free.